A simple model of trees for unicellular maps: Counting 3-constellations

 Our bijection preserves the underlying multi-graph of a unicellular map, but not the cyclic order around vertices.
 Therefore the last condition in the definition of constellations is hard to handle with our method.

-This paragraph is devoted to the proof of a refined enumeration formula for new objects that we call {\em $3$-quasi-constellations}, which are defined by the same conditions than constellation, except that condition \ref{ItemCyclic} is dropped.
+This paragraph is devoted to the proof of a refined enumeration formula for new objects that we call {\em $3$-quasi-constellations}, which are defined by the same conditions as constellations, except that condition \ref{ItemCyclic} is dropped.

 The formula obtained is surprisingly close to the one for constellations, although we are not able to explain this phenomenon.

 \tc{\tilde{c}} \hc{\hat{c}}